The late goal of Zadina lifts Red Wings to 4-3 victory over Canadiens | paNOW | Prince Albert, Saskatchewan - Mash Viral

 The Red Wings, however, gathered for a rare win and Zadina’s fist pump after his leading goal showed how much each game is still important to their players and coaches.

+Zadina connected via a one-timer for Adam Erne’s pass from behind the net.

+“He definitely has a shooting mentality,” said coach Jeff Blashill in Detroit.
+“I think it’s positive.
+There are times when he gets to that score square that there’s even a chance to make a pass, but I never talk to him about it because I’m not going to take that shot-first mentality away “

-COMMENTS: Montreal has the longest losing series since dropping a season-eighth in a row. … The Red Wings are 3-0 against Montreal this season, but have only won eight games against the rest of the competition. … Ilya Kovalchuk has at least one point in each of his two games with the Canadiens, who signed him last week. … Detroit’s Givani Smith had his first NHL assistance in his seventh career game. … Nielsen had only one goal in 38 games before scoring twice against Montreal in his first multi-goal game since his hat trick.
+NOTES: The Detroit crowd sang the Canadian national anthem because the arena had technical problems with the audio. … Montreal has had its longest losing streak since dropping a season-high eight in a row. … Ilya Kovalchuk has at least one point in each of his two games with the Canadiens, who signed him last week. … Detroit’s Givani Smith received his first NHL assistance in his seventh career game. … Nielsen had only one goal in 38 games before scoring twice against Montreal in his first multi-goal game since his hat trick.

 NEXT ONE